This is a plain English summary of an original research article

 Related research paper: Smith RA, and Oeffinger KC.
 The Importance of Cancer Screening.
 Med Clin North Am.
 2020;104:919-938

 Related research paper: Zielonke N, and others.
 The potential of breast cancer screening in Europe.
 Int J Cancer.
 2021;148:406-418

-Funding: This project was funded by the National Institute for Health Research (NIHR) Health Technology Assessment programme.
+Funding: This project was funded by the NIHR Health Technology Assessment programme.